ChicagoDev/r_html_extraction/README.md

-# Converting HTML saved in .rds files into .tsv and Pands DataFrames
+# Converting HTML saved in .rds files into .tsv and Pandas DataFrames

 The single function to convert a .rds file to a Pandas DataFrame is in `utils/rds_to_pandas_df.py`.